p2panda/handbook/spec/server-client/schemas.md

 # Schemas

-p2panda defines only "how" data can be structured but the data structure itself has to be defined by the users or the community, which gives plenty of possibilities on how the protocol can be used: for example to store chess movements for a game, festival events or posts in a social network.
-We call these blueprints of data structures *Schemas*, they describe how a certain kind of datum should be structured for it to be valid and recognizable by othes, like a "Festival event schema" or a "Chess movement schema".
+In p2panda the users or the community define themselves how data should be structured.
+This gives plenty of possibilities of how the protocol can be used: For example to store chess movements for a game, festival events or posts in a social network.
+We call these blueprints of data structures *Schemas*, they describe how a certain kind of datum should be structured to be recognisable by everyone, like a "Festival event schema" or a "Chess movement schema".

-Every author can theoretically propose a new schema to the network by publishing a special `schema` message which announces a new schema, for example `comment`:
+Every author can propose a new schema to the network by publishing a special message which announces a new schema, for example `comment`:

 ```json
 {